IPL, Laser and Electrolysis

 (Intense pulsed light) The area(s) to be treated is cleansed, then numbed with a specially formulated cream, or maybe simply a block of ice, before a purpose designed machine is used to emit intense pulses of light from a broad spectrum light source into the hair follicles, thereby effectively destroying the hair’s roots (bulbs).
 Some T-girls maintain this treatment can be quite painful, especially around the lips, whilst other just shrug it off saying that they’d rather do this than have a baby!

-A course of treatment can last anywhere from 12-16 sessions with about 3-4 weeks between sessions (actual treatment 5-10 minutes per time, excluding preparation) and, in my opinion, works well for general beard cover on the cheeks, but is not that great for the moustache areas.
+A course of treatment can last anywhere from 12-16 sessions with about 3-4 weeks between sessions (actual treatment 5-10 minutes per time, excluding preparation) and, in my opinion, works well for general beard cover on the cheeks, but is not that great for the mustache areas.
 In fact, some people term this method as only suitable for hair reduction rather than permanent hair removal.

 There is some redness of the skin immediately post-treatment but this usually dissipates within about 30 minutes.